10 Coping Strategies for Mental Health During Recovery

 Why Coping Skills Matter in Recovery

 Stress is one of the leading triggers for relapse.
 When emotions go unmanaged, the brain looks for relief.
-For someone in opioid recovery, that pull can be strong, especially in the early months.
+For someone in comprehensive opioid recovery support, that pull can be strong, especially in the early months.
 Mental health coping strategies give the brain a different path.
 They interrupt the pattern before it leads somewhere harmful.

 Coping skills in recovery aren’t a sign that something is wrong.
 They’re a sign that you’re paying attention.
 Learning to handle hard emotions in healthy ways is a skill, and skills improve with practice.
 People who actively use coping tools tend to stay in recovery longer.
 That’s not a coincidence, and Mental Health Awareness Month is the best time to learn these valuable coping tools.